On the Utility of Equal Batch Sizes for Inference in Stochastic Gradient Descent: Discussion

 \section{Discussion}

-Our proposed EBS batching-strategy can be extended to averaging over $k$-neighbouring batches for any fixed positive integer $k$, and all the theoretical results discussed will hold true.
-However, large values of $k$ will reduce the number of batches, thereby reducing the efficiency of the covariance estimator. \cite{leung:chan:2022} discuss variants the IBS estimator and find that their performances are quite similar.
-A study similar \cite{leung:chan:2022} for the EBS estimator would make a useful follow-up of our work.
+{ We present EBS batching-strategies for batch-means estimators in order to estimate the limiting variance of SGD estimates.} Our proposed EBS batching-strategy can be extended to averaging over $k$-neighbouring batches for any fixed positive integer $k$, and all the theoretical results discussed will hold true.
+However, large values of $k$ will reduce the number of batches, thereby reducing the efficiency of the covariance estimator. { Another alternative is to adopt an overlapping batch-means estimator with an EBS strategy, adapting the IBS estimator of \cite{chen2021jasa}.
+Overlapping batch-means estimators have found reasonable success in stochastic simulation \citep{meketon1984overlapping} as they allow higher number of batches, ableit correlated.
+However, the computational complexity of these estimators is $\mathcal{O}(d^2n)$ since the number of batches are on the order of the number of samples.
+Nonetheless, similar theoretical results should be possible for overlapping batch-means estimators with an EBS strategy.} \cite{leung:chan:2022} discuss variants of the IBS estimator and find that their performances are quite similar.
+A study similar to \cite{leung:chan:2022} for the EBS estimator would make a useful follow-up of our work.
 Building a statistical inference framework for SGD is an active area of research in recent times.
 This includes the recent works of \cite{sgd:bootstrap,xie2023scalable} who use bootstrap techniques to estimate the limiting covariance structure. \cite{sgd:bootstrap} heuristically argued to use the (perturbed) bootstrap ASGD outputs to estimate the covariance matrix of $\hat{\theta}_n$.
 The theoretical properties of the estimator are not known and computational demands of the estimator is considerable. \cite{dong2021} present a method of consistent inference for SGD without using a consistent estimator of $\Sigma$.
 It remains unclear if methods of marginal inference and delta method arguments can be used in their framework. \cite{li2023online,liu2023statistical} estimate the limiting covariance under situations when the iid assumption on the data is violated.
 Our marginal-friendly confidence interval construction, and utilization of $\Sigma$ in improving predictions are directly applicable to this literature.

 There are numerous other variants of the SGD \citep[see, e.g., ][]{minibatch:sgd,implicit:sgd,momentum:sgd,accelerted:sgd}, and the fundamental framework remains essentially the same for other variants of SGD, as long as the results of \cite{pj1992} applies to them.
 For example, \cite{implicit:sgd} obtained asymptotic normality of averaged implicit SGD, and the framework we present here can be seamlessly transferred to that setup.